 Letter sent to all GP practices at the end of March 2019, with further reminder of action required on type 2 opt-outs.

-Letter sent to all GP practices in September 2019, highlighting actions required for compliance by March 2020.
+Letter sent to all GP practices in September 2019, highlighting actions required for compliance.

 Information governance queries in general practice

 The Data Protection Officer (DPO) or Practice Manager in your GP practice may have more information about local escalation processes relating to information governance (IG) queries from patients.